andrewchilds/overcast/README.md

     Run bundled scripts in sequence on a "db" cluster:
     $ overcast run db install/core install/redis

-    Pass along arbitrary SSH arguments, for example to force a pseudo-tty:
+    Pass along arbitrary SSH arguments, for example, to force a pseudo-tty:
     $ overcast run all /my/install/script --ssh-args "-tt"
 ```